jhsrennie/MCERemote/resources/data/ReadMe.txt

 When playing around with remote controllers it's useful to see exactly what the remote controller is sending to Windows.
 ShowKey is an applet that records any keystrokes it receives and tells you what they are.
-It also gives you the XML you need for using that keystroke in an XBMC keyboard mapping file.
+It also gives you the XML you need for using that keystroke in an Kodi keyboard mapping file.
 Finally it records any WM_APPCOMMAND Windows messages it receives.
 This is likely to be of interest only to us Windows programmers!